rhysperry111/LTE-Cell-Scanner/README.md

                                                 <numberOfRA-Preambles><n52/></numberOfRA-Preambles>
 ...
 ```
-**0x03.
-Change gain by hand.**
+## Advanced topics
+For CellSearch/LTE-Tracker, "-h" can always be used to display available arguments.
+### Gain setting
 Use "-g X" to set gain value X to hardware.
-If "-g" is not used, default values are used:
+If "-g" is not used, default gain will be used.

-    rtlsdr default  0 (AGC)
-    hackRF default  40dB (VGA gain, can be adjusted by "-g"), LAN gain is fixed at 40dB
-    bladeRF default 60dB + maximum LNA gain. "-g" can set total gain which will be distributed to LNA VGA1 VGA2 automatically

-gain is important to get good rx performance.
+Gain is important to get good rx performance.
 If CellSearch reports like "input level: avg abs(real) 0.00594959 avg abs(imag) 0.00614887", where the numbers are far below 1, larger gain value should be considered.

-**0x04. "-t" forces into original carrier-sampling-clock twisted mode.**
+### carrier-sampling-clock twisted mode
+"-t" forces into original carrier-sampling-clock twisted mode, which assumes carrier frequency offset and sampling frequency offset are from the common LO.
+This assumption speedups the search algorithm.
+But it is not valid when you add an independent external mixer/converter to your SDR board.

-Without "-t" leads to non-twisted mode (default mode)
+Without "-t" leads to non-twisted mode (default mode).

 **0x05.
 Capture to and reload from raw bin file**